Async VS Defer - Understand The JavaScript Execution

 </head>

-Gif here Aahhh, enough of these questions.
+Aahhh, enough of these questions.
 Now it's time to understand them.

-First and foremost, Yes we can put our <script> tag wherever we want, but remember one thing that it can affect your page performance in big projects and as well as in small ones too.
+tag wherever we want, but remember one thing that it can affect your page performance in big projects and as well as in small ones too.

-So now let's understand exactly how <script> tag loading works under the hood and most importantly how we can use async and defer attributes to speed up our Javascript loading and improve our page performance.
+tag loading works under the hood and most importantly how we can use async

 How Browser parse HTML document...

-Hold on here!
-Before understanding how <script> is loading, Let's understand how HTML document gets parsed in the browser.
-The browser parses HTML from the top of the document to the bottom, and when it hits a resource, like an <img> tag it will send a request for that resource and continue parsing.
+tag it will send a request for that resource and continue parsing.
 The main point here to note is that the browser does not stop parsing the document to get the resource.
 This is the reason when you load some web pages then you will see that the images are popping up a little bit late than the content on that page (Mostly happened in Government pages).

-Okay then, let's understand how the <script> tag gets parsed in the document.
-Whenever the parser hits a normal <script> tag then the browser gets forced to download that script and execute that first and then again start parsing the HTML document.
+tag then the browser gets forced to download that script and execute that first and then again start parsing the HTML document.
 So this is the reason peoples say us to put our script at the end of the document so they don't delay our page rendering and also they don't get executed before the DOM (Document object model) or you can say just document get rendered.

-Now you will be thinking like it's ideal to put the <script> tag at the bottom of the HTML body, but just take this scenario, what if our HTML document is too large and it takes some time to get downloaded and rendered in the browser then the JavaScript will not start even downloading until all of the document gets rendered which could delay your <script> download and affect your page performance.
-This is why the they introduced two attributes async and defer to use in the <script> tag so that we can improve our page performance.
+tag at the bottom of the HTML body, but just take this scenario, what if our HTML document is too large and it takes some time to get downloaded and rendered in the browser then the JavaScript will not start even downloading until all of the document gets rendered which could delay your <script>

 Async and Defer

-Both async and defer attributes help the browser to load the <script> without blocking the downloading and rendering of the HTML document and make the <script> tag work like a <img> tag or any others external tag in the HTML.
+tag or any others external tag in the HTML.
 So what does it basically mean ?

 If we are gonna use any of the attributes then the script will get downloaded along with the HTML document.